Evidence Level

 184 mildly iodine-deficient children.
 28-week intervention.

 Iodine supplementation significantly improved perceptual reasoning and overall cognitive performance vs placebo.
-Underscores cognitive importance of adequate iodine status — even MILD deficiency affects cognition.
+Underscores cognitive importance of adequate iodine status — even mild deficiency affects cognition.
 Population-level public health implication: maintaining iodized salt programs is critical.

 Side effects and drug interactions